How Much Does Roof Vent Installation Cost?

 Of course, the cost of labour would depend on a range of factors, including where in the UK you are based.
 The price of hiring professionals can differ from region to region.

-For instance, London and the southeast of England tend to have higher labour rates than most of the UK, whereas you'll probably find below-average labour costs in the north of England, Scotland or Northern Ireland.
+For instance, London and the South East of England tend to have higher labour rates than most of the UK, whereas you'll probably find below-average labour costs in the North of England, Scotland or Northern Ireland.

-Other cost factors include the state of the work area, accessibility to the work area and whether scaffolding is needed.
+Other cost factors include the state of the work area, accessibility to the work area, and whether scaffolding is needed.

-The duration of fitting roof vents can vary greatly.
-For instance, four ridge vents or twenty eaves vents would take around four to five hours to install, whereas having four ridges and four tile vents are likely to last a full working day.
+As this table shows, 4 ridge vents or 20 eaves vents would take around 4 to 5 hours to install, whereas having 4 ridges and 4 tile vents fitted is likely to last a full working day.

 Types of Roof Vents